mpare002/rshell/README.md

 Note this program can take more than one command on a line and can be separated by connectors.
 There are no limits to the nuber of commands which can be chained together, and any combination of operators can be handled.

 ## Known Bugs
 1. This program currently does not allow the `cd` command.
 This will be handled in a future version.
+When the `cd` command is used in a command line, the program will not run.
+2.